 - soy milk

 Nuts are a great source of protein and healthy fats, and people following the diet can typically have most nuts, except for the ones listed in the "avoid" list.
+Suitable nuts and seeds are available to purchase online, including walnuts, hazelnuts, and almonds.
 Pumpkin seeds and walnuts are believed to be the most beneficial to eat.

 Most beans are believed to be well-tolerated by people with type O blood, the most beneficial being: